 What do I need to create a map in PowerPoint?

 You need the right tool to add a map to your PowerPoint slide show.
 These include:

 - Mapping software: A robust mapping software solution like eSpatial provides a user-friendly, streamlined way to upload your data directly from your Excel spreadsheet (see below).
 Upload your data from Excel, a CSV file, or an existing dataset saved in the eSpatial data library.
-After the upload, our power mapping software does all the heavy lifting for you and automatically creates a map from your data points.
+After the upload, our powerful mapping software does all the heavy lifting for you and automatically creates a map from your data points.
 Once your data is in Excel, log into eSpatial and navigate to the Add Data button at the top left of the screen.

 - PowerPoint: The final piece to this puzzle is your PowerPoint presentation software.

 Once you have your data and tools lined up, you can start creating your map in PowerPoint and adding a compelling visual element to your slide show.
 Here's a step-to-step guide:

 Step 1 – Upload your data and create an eSpatial map (Don't know how?
 Find out here):